Glossary

 • Bond Investing: Investors use current yield to compare bonds and assess income potential, especially when bonds are trading at discounts or premiums.

-• Dividend Stocks: For dividend-paying stocks, current yield helps in evaluating the return based on current stock prices.
+• Dividend Stocks: For dividend-paying stocks, it helps in evaluating the return based on current stock prices.

 • Mutual Funds: Mutual fund yields, often referred to as distribution yields, provide insight into the income generated from the fund’s holdings .